Resonant thermal Hall effect of phonons coupled to dynamical defects: Models and computation

-where $K_L$ and $K_T$ are certain quadratic combinations of the coupling constants $K_{ij\alpha}$, which can be partially understood from symmetry perspective \cite{Supp}.
-The form of Eq.~\eqref{eq:kappaH_modelB} is such that a nonzero thermal Hall effect will require either non-coplanar spin order near the impurity, or spin-orbit coupling.
-A thermal Hall proportional to external field can be derived from a combination of coplanar magnetic order and additional canting due to external field \cite{Supp}.
+Similar to model A, each line of $K_L$ and $K_T$ are quadratic combinations of couplings which has the same transformation property as $\kappa_{xy}$ and is invariant under rotation around the `3' direction in spin indices.
+The form of \eqref{eq:kappaH_modelB} is such that a nonzero thermal-Hall effect requires a non-trivial non-coplanar spin order near the impurity site.
+In particular, a conventional canted N\'eel order does not lead to a non-zero thermal Hall conductivity.
+A thermal Hall proportional to external field can be derived from a combination of coplanar non-collinear magnetic order and additional canting due to external field \cite{Supp}.
+Since a finite thermal-Hall effect in model B does not require spin-orbit coupling, it makes it an attractive candidate for the thermal-Hall observed in pseudogap cuprates.
+As mentioned earlier, the requirement of a non-trivial non-coplanar local spin order seems to be satisfied in underdoped cuprates \cite{Julien19}.

+In passing, we also mention that depending on the system the coupling of defect spin to its neighbors may not be just Heisenberg type.
+In Eq. (\ref{eq:Hspin}) one could also consider additional explicit SU$(2)$ symmetry breaking terms such as Dzyloshinskii-Moriya interaction resulting from spin-orbit coupling.
+In this case, a non-trivial non-coplanar local spin order is not required, and a conventional canted N\'eel order may also lead to finite thermal Hall.

+Finally, when couplings from both model A and model B appear at the same time, we found that the thermal Hall responses simply add up without interference terms.